MCAT Study Schedule | Good Planning Will Help You Ace the Test

 Before you can even begin to implement a study plan for the MCAT, you’ll need to round up some important materials for your study journey.
 There are countless resources available online and for purchase to aid your MCAT study, so we’ve compiled this list to help you start your search for the best materials.

-Flashcards: Whether you buy a pack, use digital cards, or make your own the old fashioned way with index cards, flashcards are incredibly effective study tools, especially for those times when you find a few minutes to spare between other activities.
+- Flashcards: Whether you buy a pack, use digital cards, or make your own the old fashioned way with index cards, flashcards are incredibly effective study tools, especially for those times when you find a few minutes to spare between other activities.
+We reviewed the best sets here.

 Sample MCAT Study Schedule